Cape Town: Traffic Service

 The city's Traffic Service has dedicated officers for improving road safety by providing effective driving license services and traffic enforcement.
 The Service employs specially trained peace officers.

 While Metro Police can and do also provide traffic-related enforcement, the Traffic Service focuses entirely on such.
 Cape Town's Traffic Service enforces traffic laws, ensures roadworthy compliance of all motor vehicles, and provides driving license services.
-Matters it deals with include drunk driving offenses, vehicle impounds, animal impounds, displaced people, graffiti enforcement, informal trading, liquor enforcement, metal theft, rail enforcement, and neighborhood safety.
+Matters it deals with include drunk driving offenses, vehicle impounds, animal impounds, displaced people, graffiti enforcement, informal trading, liquor enforcement, metal theft, rail enforcement, and neighbourhood safety.

 Traffic Services began using dashboard-mounted cameras (dashcams) in 2023, for added security.
 Cape Town's Traffic Services operates a specialized Highway Patrol unit, with its own fleet of vehicles that are geared towards maintaining safety on the highways passing through the city.

 Law Enforcement Advancement Plan (LEAP)

 LEAP officers are specifically deployed in high-crime areas.
 They undergo separate training, and exist as an entirely separate police force to Metro Police.
 However, they work closely with Metro Police, as well as SAPS.

 LEAP officers deal with matters including the confiscation of illegal firearms, violence prevention, drug and liquor confiscations, and anti-gang activities.

 The City of Cape Town partnered with the Western Cape Government to launch LEAP in 2020, as part of the latter's Western Cape Safety Plan (WCSP), which was launched in September 2019.